Building the world’s best nuclear reactors

-GE Hitachi Nuclear Energy’s next evolution of sodium-cooled reactor technology is the PRISM (Power Reactor Innovative Small Modular) reactor.
-PRISM is a reactor that uses liquid sodium as a coolant.
+GE Hitachi Nuclear Energy’s next evolution of sodium-cooled reactor technology is PRISM, a reactor that uses liquid sodium as a coolant.
 This coolant allows the neutrons in the reactor to have a higher energy (sometimes called fast-reactors) that drive fission of the transuranics, converting them into short-lived "fission products."

 This reaction produces heat energy, which is converted into electricity in a conventional steam turbine.